The Practice of Yoga

 Yoga in itself has many benefits, but when you practice yoga inside of one of our state-of-the-art Himalayan Salt Caves, you add on all of the benefits of Salt Therapy.
 While you do the breathwork involved in yoga, you breathe in the salt to help strengthen your respiratory, improving the way your lungs utilize oxygen and improving your recovery time.
 After your hybrid yoga and salt therapy session, you will notice your skin feels softer, healthier, and has a youthful appearance.
 Be sure to visit our events page to find the next available yoga class at the location nearest to you!

-Two women are laying in chairs in a salt cave.
+Two people are sitting in chairs in a salt cave.

 More Posts